 • Bloodshot eyes

-There are two main ways in which THC is ingested: smoking and consuming edibles.
-When choosing a method, many people wonder, “How long does one smoke stay in your system compared to consuming an edible?”
-While there’s no specific answer, the two methods produce different experiences.
+There are two main ways THC enters your system: smoking and consuming edibles.
+When choosing a method, some people wonder how long THC stays in your system when it’s smoked compared to ingested as an edible.
+While there’s no specific answer, the two methods do produce different experiences.

 Those who smoke cannabis may feel the effects within minutes, and these can persist for over 6 hours.
-Those who eat cannabis, meanwhile, may not notice the effects for up to 2 hours.
+Those who consume edibles, meanwhile, may not notice the effects for up to 2 hours.
 Once the effects kick in, they can last for over 12 hours.

-Whether you smoke or eat cannabis, the side effects usually don’t last too long.
-However, THC can still linger in your body.
+Whether you smoke or consume edibles, the psychoactive effects usually don’t last very long.
+However, THC metabolites that are detectable with drug tests can linger in your body for weeks afterward.

 Clearing Weed From Your System: Tips and Myths